SDAT: Sub-Dataset Alternation Training for Improved Image Demosaicing: Experiments

-{\bf Comparing different training methods.} To verify the contribution of our suggested training method the following ablation study compares our method effectiveness versus other training methods: (1) standard training over the entire dataset, (2) standard training over hard mined examples only (similar to \cite{gharbi2016deep}), (3) standard training over a uniform distribution, i.e. we compose a new dataset where the probability to sample a training example from the general dataset and from the sub-categories is equal, and (4) performing our methods, but discarding the general dataset alternation phase.
-In all training types the sub-category metrics were utilized to select 5\% of the crops with the highest error, with a crop size of 64 $\times$ 64.
-The training procedure for the standard training methods (1)-(3) was similar, with an initial learning rate of $5 \times 10^{-4}$, that was reduced by half after every 100K iterations.
-The models were trained for a total of 2M iterations.
+{\bf Comparing different training methods:} To verify the contribution of our suggested training method we conducted the following ablation study to compare our method's effectiveness versus other training methods: (1) standard training over the entire dataset, (2) standard training over hard mined examples only (similar to \cite{gharbi2016deep}), (3) standard training over a uniform distribution, i.e. we compose a new dataset where the probability to sample a training example from the entire dataset and from the sub-datasets is equal, and (4) performing our method, but discarding the alternation to train on the entire dataset.
+The training procedure for the standard training methods (1)-(3) is the same as described for EDT settings above.
 As indicated in \Cref{tb:mined_data}, our method surpasses all other training regimes, by a considerable margin.
-For standard training we conducted a wider experiment covering a wide range of model sizes using the same training procedure described above.
-The results are shown in \Cref{fig:kodak_mcm_ablation}.
-It is easy to see how we are able to improve the networks' performance between 1-3.5[dB] depending on the initial model size (the smaller the network, the higher the performance boost) and the evaluation dataset.

-{\bf Comparison with a different number of categories} As outlined in \Cref{sub:cyclic_train} , our approach involves switching between sub-categories tailored for each architecture, as detailed in the \Cref{sub_sec:idn_sub_cat}.
-In this experiment, we assess the effectiveness of our training method by randomly selecting one and two categories.
-The results, as shown in \Cref{tb:num_categories}, demonstrate that the number of categories included in the alternation process has a significant impact on the performance outcomes.
+Comparing to standard training, we conducted a wider experiment covering a wide range of model sizes using the same training procedure described above.
+The results are shown in \Cref{fig:intro}.
+It is easy to see how we are able to improve the networks' performance between 1-3.5dB depending on the initial model size (the smaller the network, the higher the performance boost) and the evaluation dataset. \\ {\bf Comparing different numbers of sub-datasets:} As outlined in \Cref{sub:cyclic_train}, our approach involves switching between a collection of sub-datasets and the entire dataset.
+In this experiment, we assess the effectiveness of our training method by randomly selecting one and two sub-datasets.
+The results, as shown in \Cref{tb:num_categories}, demonstrate that the number of sub-datasets included in the alternation process has a significant impact on the resulting performance.
+This demonstrates that being able to identify additional types of bias in the original dataset can further improve the network's overall generalization.